-Rail Equipment & Dredging
+Rail Equipment & Channel Dredging

-Planned capital expenditures for container terminals over the next five years will total approximately \$21.5 million.
-The CIP will provide the funds necessary for channel dredging at Husky Terminal and replace rail switches in the Banana Yard.
+Planned capital expenditures for container terminals over the next five years will total approximately \$57.1 million.
+The CIP will provide the funds necessary for channel dredging at Husky and WUT terminals and replace rail switches in the Banana Yard.